opendocsg/slw-judgments-backfill/2013_SGHC_80/report.md

 31     The _raison d’etre_ of judicial review is different from that of an appeal.
 While an appeal relates to the merits of the decision, judicial review is an attack on the tribunal’s _manner_ of decision-making

 (including whether there has been an abuse of discretion or breach of natural justice, irrationality, Wednesbury unreasonableness or bad faith).
 Put another way, an appeal asks whether a decision is correct while judicial review asks whether a decision is invalid.
-V K Rajah J opined in _Wong Keng Leong Rayney v Law Society of Singapore_ [2006] 4 SLR(R) 934 (“ _Rayney Wong_ ”) (at [79]):
+V K Rajah J opined in _Wong Keng Leong Rayney v Law Society of Singapore_ <span class="citation">[2006] 4 SLR(R) 934</span> (“ _Rayney Wong_ ”) (at [79]):

  ... there is a clear distinction between the powers that a superior court exercises in judicial reviews and appeals.
 While judicial reviews and appeals are two avenues that an unsatisfied party in an inferior tribunal may have recourse to, they are separate and distinct in so far as they are designed to address two different types of wrongs that the tribunal may commit.
 Judicial review is almost invariably limited to examining, inter alia , whether the tribunal has exceeded its jurisdiction, whether there has been an abuse of discretion or a failure of natural justice, and whether the tribunal has acted irrationally, unreasonably or in bad faith.
 In other words, it hinges on the legality of the decision.
 An appeal, on the other hand has a wider scope: an appellate court may in limited circumstances evaluate the substantive merits of the decision arrived at by the tribunal ... the reviewing court cannot substitute its decision for that of the administrative body under review. [emphasis in original]